wavefrontHQ/docs/pages/doc/delta_counters.md

 Delta counters are useful if you want to combine metrics from several sources, and if the name of the source is irrelevant.
 For example:

 * If you're monitoring a Function-as-a-Service (FaaS or serverless) environment, many functions execute simultaneously.
 It's not possible to monitor bursty traffic like that without losing significant parts of the metrics information to collision.
-You want to know how often a FaaS function executed, but you don't care which source executed the function.
 * You want to collect metrics from two sets of application each using a separate Telegraf instance behind a load balancer.
-Again, the source is irrelevant -- you want to know the actual metrics.
 ![telegraf and delta_counters](images/delta_metrics_telegraph.svg)
 * Delta counters also support log integration.

 {::comment}See xref to blog{:/comment}

-Even in a serverless environment, it makes sense to collect counter metrics and delta counter metrics.
+Even in a serverless environment, it makes sense to collect both counter metrics and delta counter metrics.
 * Use regular counters for monitoring over long time spans.
 In that case, a small number of metrics lost to collision are not a problem.
 * Use delta counters for metrics that run in short busts of high-volume traffic where collisions can become a big problem.

 ### Example: Monitoring AWS Lambda

 AWS Lambda allows you to specify functions you want to run -- and then you can stop worrying about the function execution.
 For example, assume you want to generate a thumbnail each time any of your users uploads images to their folder.
-You can write a Lambda function that monitors the folders, and takes care of thumbnail generation for you.
-At any time, AWS runs as many of the functions as necessary to handle the current workload.
+You can write a Lambda function that monitors the folders and takes care of thumbnail generation for you.
+AWS runs as many of the functions as necessary to handle the current workload, and you can use Wavefront to get the details.

-When Wavefront engineers developed the AWS integration to support monitoring AWS Lambda, they found that regular counters were not a good solution.
+When Wavefront engineers developed the AWS Lambda Functions integration, they found that regular counters were not a good solution.
 * If you use the name of the function as the source name, collision is highly likely.
 * If you use an ephemeral UUID as the source, you create a series each time a Lambda function is invoked, but you admit only 1 point per series.
 In addition, collision can lead to lost points.
 {::comment}See Link to Blog for a detailed explanation of the shortcomings of using regular counters for monitoring AWS Lambda functions.{:/comment}

 Delta counters offer a solution to the problem.
 The Wavefront service aggregates the metrics that come from different invocations of the same functions.
-The AWS Lambda integration allows you to monitor your Lambda environment with several delta counters and a few counters.
-You can also monitor business metrics by defining your own delta counters. {::comment}See Link to Lambda pageXX for details.{:/comment}
+The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and several counters.
+In addition, you can monitor business metrics by using our SDK to define a wrapper for your AWS Lambda function. {::comment}See Link to Lambda pageXX for details.{:/comment}

 ### Other Examples

-Delta Functions are also useful in some other situations where the Wavefront service cannot determine whether metrics from several sources are best grouped as one metric.
+Delta Functions are also useful in some other situations:

 * Suppose your environment has several application execution environments, each with a Telegraf instance, behind a load balancer.
 For that case, you want to combine the metrics coming from one environment with the metrics from another environment.
 * Before delta counters, it was not possible to have two instances of the Wavefront proxy behind a load balancer.
-With the support of delta counters, the aggregation can be done on the server and Wavefront can now support this use case if you use delta counters.
+Wavefront can now support this use case with delta counters.
-* Using the delta counters, we were able to solve our aggregation of counters across multiple apps for our logs to metrics Wavefront integration.
-We switched from raw counters to delta counters in the logs-to-metrics integration and report those deltas to Wavefront.
-The Wavefront service does the aggregation from multiple log sources.
+* Using the delta counters, you can aggregate counters across multiple apps.
+Wavefront switched from raw counters to delta counters in the logs-to-metrics integration and those delta counters are now available in Wavefront.

 ## How to Set Up Delta Counters